Healthy Heart Hot Tip #32 - A healthy breakfast gives everyone a great start to the day. Try toast, porridge and/or a fruit smoothie.

 Healthy Heart Activity #11: Fill 10 plastic bottles with water and use them for “ten pin” bowling at home.
 Put food colouring in the water to make them more interesting!

-"Dear Parent, Caregiver,Whanau, Educators and Nannies,
+"Dear Parent, Caregiver,Whanau, and Educators,

 We are pleased to announce that Wild things Dunedin will be participating in the Heart Foundation’s Healthy Heart Award for Early Childhood Education: Tohu Manawa Ora – Kōhungahunga.
 So over the next six months we will be meeting the criteria to achieve the Whanau Award.